finos/common-domain-model/docs/eligible-collateral-representation.md

 ## Collateral Asset and Issuer Types

-Under data types for both `IssuerCriteria` and `AssetCriteria` the first data attributes available to detail collateral are `issuerType` and `collateralAssetType` these will offer additional data.
+Under data types for `IssuerCriteria` and `AssetCriteria`, respectively, the `issuerType` and `collateralAssetType` attributes provide additional data to detail collateral.

 **Defining Collateral Issuers:**

-* `issuerType` allows for multiple expressions of data related to the issuer using `CollateralIssuerType` containing data attributes as
+`issuerType` allows for multiple expressions of data related to the issuer using `CollateralIssuerType` containing data attributes as
 follows:

-* `issuerType IssuerTypeEnum` Specifies the origin of entity issuing the collateral with the following enumerations shown as examples but not limited to:
+- `issuerType` of type `IssuerTypeEnum` specifies the origin of entity issuing the collateral with the following enumerations shown as examples but not limited to:

-  * SupraNational
+  - SupraNational
-  * SovereignCentralBank
+  - SovereignCentralBank
-  * RegionalGovernment
+  - RegionalGovernment
-  * Corporate.
+  - Corporate

 Some attributes are extended to allow further granularity as shown in the examples below:

-`supraNationalType` Represents types of supranational entity issuing the asset, such as international organisations and multilateral banks -- with enumerations to define:
+- `supraNationalType` Represents types of supranational entity issuing the asset, such as international organisations and multilateral banks -- with enumerations to define:

   - InternationalOrganisation
   - MultilateralBank

 **Defining Collateral Assets:**